Working The Workplace: How Office Environments Affect Our Output

 Light’s not the only natural thing that could raise your office game.
 A study from Exeter University found that employees are 15% more productive and 35% more creative in an office that contains houseplants.
 Greenery in the office offers numerous other benefits too: cleaner air, a more relaxing colour palette and – bizarrely – reduced noise, as the leaves absorb sound.

-So next time you look around a potential future office, think carefully as to whether it’s right for you; if in doubt, you can always buy yourself a cactus.
+So next time you look around a potential future workplace, think carefully as to whether it’s right for you; if in doubt, you can always buy yourself a cactus.

-Susanna writes for Inspiring Interns, a graduate recruitment agency which specialises in sourcing candidates for internships and giving out graduate careers advice.
+Inspiring Interns is a graduate recruitment agency which specialises in sourcing candidates for internships and giving out graduate careers advice.
 To hire graduates or browse graduate jobs, visit their website.